suturo21-22/suturo-installation/README.md

 make runtest -j$(nproc)

 # runtest should run through ok, with 1266 passed tests

-# if directory does not exist yet create with 'mkdir build'
-cd build

-cmake ..
-make all
-make install
-make runtest
 ```

 go to the file `~/caffe/CMakeLists.txt` (`gedit ~/caffe/CMakeLists.txt`)

 in line `85` comment out `add_dependencies(pytest pycaffe)` like this

 ```